joaopapereira/OPP_portal/README.md

-# OOP_portal
+# OPP_portal
-Portal application that is used to see and manage the Nano Grid
+Portal application that provides services to Nano Grids